History of Bolivia: Evo Morales administration

 In late August 2007, the MAS purged the Constitutional Tribunal of magistrates that voted earlier in the year against Morales' move to fill Supreme Court vacancies while Congress was in recess.
 The purge dismantled the outlet for arbitration between branches of government.
 On 4 May 2008, autonomy referendums were held in four eastern departments, in which they declared themselves autonomous from the central government.
 All four referendums passed.
 Morales deemed this referendum illegal in part due to the low turnout.
 In February 2009, a new constitution was enacted by Morales.
 This gave Bolivians of indigenous descent more economic and political rights.
 Between 2006 and 2014, GDP per capita doubled and the extreme poverty rate declined from 38 to 18%.
 Moreover, the Gini coefficient (a measure of statistical dispersion intended to represent the income or wealth distribution of a nation's residents) declined from 0.60 to 0.47.

 Morales was re-elected in 2009.
 His second term witnessed the continuation of leftist policies and Bolivia's joining of the Bank of the South and Community of Latin American and Caribbean States; he was again reelected in the 2014 general election.
 On 17 October 2015, Morales surpassed Andrés de Santa Cruz's nine years, eight months, and twenty-four days in office and became Bolivia's longest serving president.
 During the 2019 elections, the transmission of the unofficial quick counting process was interrupted; at the time, Morales had a lead of 46.86 percent to Mesa's 36.72, after 95.63 percent of tally sheets were counted.
-The is a quick count process used in Latin America as a transparency measure in electoral processes that is meant to provide a preliminary results on election day, and its shutdown without further explanation raised consternation among opposition politicians and certain election monitors.
+The quick count process is used in Latin America as a transparency measure in electoral processes that is meant to provide a preliminary result on election day, and its shutdown without further explanation raised consternation among opposition politicians and certain election monitors.
 Two days after the interruption, the official count showed Morales fractionally clearing the 10-point margin he needed to avoid a runoff election, with the final official tally counted as 47.08 percent to Mesa's 36.51 percent, starting a wave of protests and tension in the country.